Weak Bruhat interval modules of the 0-Hecke algebra: Introduction

+In Section \ref{sec: WBIM}, we study structural properties of weak Bruhat interval modules.
+In the first two subsections, we present background material for weak and negative weak Bruhat interval modules and then construct an $H_n(0)$-module isomorphism

-is an $H_n(0)$-module isomorphism (Theorem~\ref{thm: embedding}).
-As an immediate consequence of this isomorphism, one can see that projective indecomposable modules and irreducible modules appear as weak Bruhat interval modules up to isomorphism.
-By a slight modification of $\sfem$, we can also see that the specializations $q = 0$ of the Specht modules of $H_n(q)$ are certain involution twists of weak Bruhat interval modules (Remark~\ref{rem: Specht}).
-Although not pursued here, $\sfem$ and its modification show a curious connection between weak Bruhat interval modules with certain $\mathcal{U}_0(gl_N)$-modules (Section~\ref{sec: Further remark}~(3)).
+(Theorem~\ref{thm: embedding}).
+As an immediate consequence of this isomorphism, we see that projective indecomposable modules and irreducible modules appear as weak Bruhat interval modules up to isomorphism.
+By a slight modification of $\sfem$, we also see that the specializations $q = 0$ of the Specht modules of $H_n(q)$ are certain involution twists of weak Bruhat interval modules (Remark~\ref{rem: Specht}).
+Although not covered here, the isomorphism $\sfem$ and its modification reveal interesting connections between certain $\mathcal{U}_0(gl_N)$-modules and weak Bruhat interval modules (Section~\ref{sec: Further remark}~(3)).

-Second, we provide explicit formulae of induction product $\boxtimes$ and restriction for weak Bruhat interval modules.
-As for induction product, we prove that
+In the third subsection, we study restriction of weak Bruhat interval modules.
+As for induction product $\boxtimes$ of weak Bruhat interval modules, the following formula can be derived from~\cite{06HNT}: